Religion is always present in the classroom, even when no one names it.

 The fellowship is directed by Christine Gallagher with support and instruction provided by ICJS resident interreligious scholars.

 Interested in learning more about our Fellowship?
-Recruiting for the fall 2025 Fellowship for Teachers will start during the summer.
+Recruiting for the fall 2026 Fellowship for Teachers will start during the summer.
+The Fellowship cohort will begin meeting in October, 2026.
 If you’d like to be considered, please complete the interest form below.

 “I have a deeper understanding of the ways we as educators can address cultural and religious sensitivity and help us grow into a religiously pluralistic democracy.
 Working together with a group of committed educators towards a goal of building an interreligious society has been the most meaningful professional development of my career.”